 From a vendor perspective, this means that for developing new software products it’s key to ensure they are compliant with legislations across different markets and regions – from GDPR in Europe to CCPA or NDAA in the US and many more.

 Cybersecurity needs in different sectors

-The suggestions above are generally valid for every sector that is using security cameras, although with some differences in the approach.
+The suggestions above are generally valid for every sector that is using video surveillance cameras, although with some differences in the approach.
 In finance, for example, the damage of a cyberattack to an institution’s reputation as a safe place can, over time, be more costly than any immediate loss.
 On the other hand, oil and gas infrastructures face more maintenance challenges, because of the remote locations of their facilities.

 Data centers need to have very tight access policies in place, while smart cities need to rely on shared responsibility that involves both public services such as the police or firefighters, as well as private ones like small businesses.

 If you want to read more about cybersecurity, check out this post about how to defend against cyberattacks in a disrupted world: